FuryFiber/GL/README.md

 The GL-VCF provides both IIR and FIR filtering, the filtering method can be switched in the context menu under `Filter settings`->`mode`.
 The IIR filter is a cascading butterworth filter using 3 biquad filters and passing the output from one on to the next.
 The FIR filter is a basic FIR filter using the window-sinc method.
+Specifically, the hamming window function is used.

 ## LFO
 The low frequency oscillator is the second modulation source.
 This oscillator outputs waves that can have frequencies